ferhatozkan/CoolBlue-Insurance/README.md

-# CoolBlue Software Development Assignment
+# :package: CoolBlue - Software Development Assignment :truck:

 It includes the assignment done for the case created by CoolBlue.
 CoolBlue has written some of the code before.
 They have provided us the external Product API that we can use.
 The cases CoolBlue wants are as follows: